PRodriguez19/Intro-to-shell/lessons/03_writing_files.md

 8. Delete the first and last words from each of the lines.
 9. Save the file.
 10. Open up the file and copy and paste the contents to a text editor on your local laptop to submit as homework.

+## Citation

+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

+* *The materials used in this lesson were derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
+All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
+* *Original Authors: Sheldon  McKay, Bob Freeman, Mary Piper, Radhika Khetani, Meeta Mistry, Jihe Liu, Will Gammerdinger*